-Also known as atopic dermatitis, eczema is a group of condition that makes skin red and itchy, inflamed, or have a rash-like appearance.
+Also known as atopic dermatitis, eczema is a group of conditions that makes skin red and itchy, inflamed, or have a rash-like appearance.
 Eczema is very common, affecting more than 31 million people in the United States, according to the National Eczema Association.

-People with eczema can experience eczema flare-ups that cause patches of red, itchy skin and other symptoms.
+People with eczema can experience eczema flare-ups that cause patches of red, itchy skin, and other symptoms.
 Certain factors, such as genetics, exposure to irritants, or some medical conditions, can cause eczema or trigger flare-ups.

 A number of factors can increase the risk for developing atopic dermatitis.
 Eczema causes may include:

-Certain factors can increase your risk for developing atopic dermatitis.
+Certain factors can increase your risk of developing atopic dermatitis.
 Eczema is more common in children who suffer from asthma or hay fever, for example, and in young adults who develop these conditions later.
 People who have family members with eczema are also at higher risk of developing the skin issue.

 There are several types of eczema; each has its own set of symptoms and triggers.
 A few of the most common types of eczema include: